 Nick Clegg will attempt to restore the morale of shell-shocked Liberal Democrats with a rallying call to remember their "unique mission" to advance the cause of liberal values in British politics.

-After his party's hammering in last month's European and local elections, the Deputy Prime Minister will use a keynote speech on Monday to deny they had "lost their soul" in coalition with the Conservatives and to trumpet their role in securing the economic recovery.
+After his party's hammering in last month's European and local elections, the Deputy Prime Minister will use a keynote speech tomorrow to deny the Lib Dems had "lost their soul" in coalition with the Conservatives and to trumpet their role in securing the economic recovery.

 A source close to the Lib Dem leader said he accepted the party had been sent a "message" by voters in last month's elections - suffering heavy losses in both the English local councils and the European Parliament, where it slumped to a humiliating fifth place behind the Greens.